European Museum of the Year Award 2021 to Go Ahead – Application Deadline Extended

 Contact email@example.com for further information.

-The European Museum of the Year Award is the continent’s oldest and most prestigious museum prize.
-Overseen by the European Museum Forum, since 1977 has been dedicated to promoting innovation and excellence in public quality in museum practice, encouraging networking and exchange of ideas and best practices within the sector.
+EMYA is overseen by the European Museum Forum which, since 1977, has been dedicated to promoting innovation and excellence in public quality in museums, encouraging networking and exchange of ideas and best practices within the sector.
 EMF/EMYA works within an overall framework of a commitment to citizenship, democracy and human rights, to sustainability, to bridging cultures and social and political borders.

 The EMYA annual conference and award ceremony takes place over three days, usually in May the year after application, and is a unique opportunity to get an overview of museum creativity right across Europe and to network with those leading these innovations.